 The statistics become only more disturbing when you consider race, as the intersection of guns and domestic violence has a disproportionate impact on Black, American Indian/Alaska Native, and Hispanic women.
 In 2019, Black women were murdered by men at a rate of 2.34 per 100,000, more than twice the rate of white women murdered by men.
 Over 84 percent of Indigenous women and girls experience violence in their lifetimes, and American Indian/Alaskan Native women are three times more likely than white women to be fatally shot by an intimate partner.

 The Strengthening Protections for Domestic Violence and Stalking Survivors Act (H.R.
-905/S. 321) will close the intimate partner loophole and prevent people who have abused dating partners from buying or owning firearms and stop convicted stalkers from possessing a gun.
+905/S. 321) will prevent people with a history of domestic violence or stalking from possessing a gun.

 Jewish Values